twagner-99/todo-list/README.md

 - Delete a todo, with a confirmation dialog
 - Should be able to see when todo is due from this list
 - Would be cool to click and drag to diff projects
+- Would be cool to delete entire projects and all the todos associated

 Individual Todo UI
 - Opens after user creates todo item from todo list UI